National Disability Insurance Scheme: Context

+Establishment of a NDIS trial

-A bill to establish the NDIS was introduced into Federal Parliament in November 2012 by then Prime Minister Julia Gillard.
-It was passed in March 2013 as the National Disability Insurance Scheme Act 2013.
+In November 2012, a bill to establish the NDIS was introduced into Federal Parliament by Prime Minister Julia Gillard.
+In March 2013, it was passed as the National Disability Insurance Scheme Act 2013.
 There is a COAG Disability Reform Council which continues to oversee the NDIS.

-When the Abbott Government came into power in 2013, the assistant minister in charge of the NDIS was Mitch Fifield, who capped the number of employees the NDIA could have to 3,000, when the Productivity Commission had estimated 10,000.
+When the Abbott government came into power in 2013, the assistant minister in charge of the NDIS was Mitch Fifield, who capped the number of employees the NDIA could have to 3,000, when the Productivity Commission had estimated 10,000.

 The 2013 Australian federal budget committed $14.3 billion to the NDIS, to be paid for by increasing the Medicare levy by 0.5%.
-As of May 2013, the Australian Government estimated the disability sector in Australia would need to double to meet the needs of the NDIS.
+In May 2013, the Australian Government estimated that the disability sector in Australia would need to double to meet the needs of the NDIS.

 The first part of the scheme rolled out on 1 July 2013.
 It was initially known as "DisabilityCare Australia" and commenced only in South Australia, Tasmania, the Hunter Region in New South Wales and the Barwon region of Victoria.
-The NDIS then commenced in the Australian Capital Territory (ACT) in July 2014.
+The NDIS began in the Australian Capital Territory (ACT) in July 2014.
 The Medicare levy increased from 1.5% to 2% on 1 July 2014, to fund the NDIS.

 In the first nine months of the scheme, 5,400 people with disabilities accessed an NDIS plan.